 The mock-up assisted in testing various interfaces and included the primary elements and connections that were to be used in the final building.
 It included a cast-in-place concrete core wall, concrete footings to mimic the second floor concrete transfer slab, the CLT floor plate assembly and GLT columns, all relevant connections, different finishes and various prefabricated building envelope panels.
-With the participation of the design-assist trades, the team was able to obtain feedback on the erection process.
+With the participation of the design-assist trades, the team was able to obtain feedback on the erection process from those who would be responsible on site.